xmos/lib_mic_array/doc/programming_guide/src/getting_started.rst

 Declaring Resources
 *******************

-Once the ports and clock blocks to be used have been indentified, these resources can be represented in code using a ``pdm_rx_resources_t`` struct.
+Once the ports and clock blocks to be used have been identified, these resources can be represented in code using a ``pdm_rx_resources_t`` struct.
 The following is an example of declaring resources in a DDR configuration.
 See :c:struct:`pdm_rx_resources_t`, :c:func:`PDM_RX_RESOURCES_SDR()` and